kurtschwarz/home/README.md

 ## Hardware

-I'll make a pretty diagram and or include some photos at some point.
+I'll make a pretty diagram and or include some photos at some point

 ### Power Management